-General Studies (C)
+General Studies (CGS) Degree Type

-Type: Certificate
+Certificate

-Item# Title Credits
+ltem # Title Credits

 ENG 1103 ENGLISH COMPOSITION I 3

 ENG 1203 ENGLISH COMPOSITION II 3

 SPC 1003 ORAL COMMUNICATION 3

-Or any higher level math course for which College Algebra is a prerequisite.
+Or any higher level math course for which College Algebra is a prerequisite

 Quantitative Literacy is designed for Non-STEM majors.
 Students who plan to study any higher mathematics course will need to take College Algebra and not this course.